Build your skills and conduct important research in your field with our online PhD in Public Health degree program.

-Earning your doctoral degree in public health can position you to pursue prominent career roles as a leader, researcher, consultant, or educator in a wide range of settings.
+Earning your PhD in Public Health can position you to pursue prominent career roles as a leader, researcher, consultant, or educator in a wide range of settings.
 Gain the knowledge and credentials to change your world and improve the lives of countless people across the globe.